thesrealslain/beginners-code-w10/README.md

 # beginners-code-w10

-This is the continuation of the code journey, week two's content.
+This is the continuation of the coding education, week ten's content.

 ## Contents